Knitting for Beginners: Your Step-by-Step Roadmap to Knitting Success

 Free Pattern Downloads

-Here are links to the patterns that I’ve mentioned in today’s post.
-I have a fun ear warmer pattern and the Mosaic pillow pattern both coming soon, so stay tuned.
+Here are links to the patterns that I've mentioned in today's post.

 - Garter-stitch scarf